Empirical likelihood for the analysis of experimental designs: Empirical likelihood-based multiple testing

-\begin{theorem} Under ${H_0}$ and \cref{condition:convex hull,condition:uniform consistency,condition:asymptotic normality,condition:maximum bound,condition:consistent covariance estimation,condition:hypothesis}, if ${\textnormal{E}\left(\left \vert \bm{X}_i \right \vert^4 \right) < \infty}$,
+\begin{theorem} Under \({H_0}\) and \cref{condition:convex hull,condition:uniform consistency,condition:asymptotic normality,condition:maximum bound,condition:consistent covariance estimation,condition:hypothesis}, if \({E(\vert X_i \vert^4)} < {\infty}\),

-\end{theorem} \cref{thm:nb} ensures that the conditional distribution of ${\bm{T}^*_n}$ approximates the multivariate chi-square distribution of $T$.
-Adding the continuity of ${\bm{T}}$ implies that the procedures for gFWER control can be asymptotically calibrated by the bootstrap replicates of ${\bm{T}_n^*}$, namely ${\bm{T}_n^{(1)}, \dots, \bm{T}_n^{(B)}}$.
+in probability. \end{theorem} \cref{thm:nb} ensures that the conditional distribution of \({T^*_n}\) approximates the multivariate chi-square distribution of \({T}\).
+Adding the continuity of \({T}\) implies that the procedures for gFWER control can be asymptotically calibrated by the bootstrap replicates of \({T_n^*}\), namely \({T_n^{(1)}, \dots, T_n^{(B)}}\).

 In \cref{alg:NB} we describe the nonparametric bootstrap (NB) procedure.
-It differs from the AMC procedure only in the cutoff ${c_\alpha^{\textnormal{NB}}}$ and the resulting adjusted ${p}$-values.
-Our experience with the procedure shows that the NB procedure is better tuned to the distribution from which the data arise and that ${c_\alpha^{\textnormal{NB}}}$ is typically larger than ${c_\alpha^{\textnormal{AMC}}}$.
+It differs from the AMC procedure only in the cutoff \({c_\alpha^{\textnormal{NB}}}\) and the resulting adjusted \({p}\)-values.
+Our experience with the procedure shows that the NB procedure is better tuned to the distribution from which the data arise and that \({c_\alpha^{\textnormal{NB}}}\) is typically larger than \({c_\alpha^{\textnormal{AMC}}}\).

 \begin{remark} Other bootstrap schemes can be considered as well.
 The block bootstrap, for instance, may be adapted to produce bootstrap replicates that better preserve the original design structure.
-This can be of great importance when ${n}$ is small and the convex hull constraint is of concern.
-In this regard, it is worth examining the applicability of alternative formulations of EL that are free from the constraint \parencite[see, e.g.,][]{chen2008adjusted, tsao2013empirical}. \end{remark}
+This can be of great importance when \({n}\) is small and the convex hull constraint is of concern.
+In this regard, it is worth examining the applicability of alternative formulations of empirical likelihood that are free from the constraint \citep[see, e.g.][]{chen2008adjusted, tsao2013empirical}. \end{remark}

-\section{Simulation Study}
+\section{Simulation study}

 In this section, we carry out a simulation study on a balanced incomplete block design for all pairwise comparisons of treatment effects.
-The design has five treatments with ${n}$ blocks, and each block consists of a pair of treatments that appear in ${0.1n}$ blocks.
-We have a ${(5, n, 0.4n, 2, 0.1n)}$-design for short.
+The design has five treatments with \({n}\) blocks, and each block consists of a pair of treatments that appear in \({0.1n}\) blocks.
+We have a \({(5, n, 0.4n, 2, 0.1n)}\)-design for short.
 Finite sample performances of the AMC and the NB procedures are evaluated for controlling FWER and constructing SCIs.
 We simulate data from the following standard linear mixed effect model: